disorderedmaterials/dissolve/docs/examples/water/step3.md

 {: .action .action_settings}
 > Set the **QBroadening** to `OmegaDependentGaussian` with a FWHM of 0.02 {: .step}

+> Setting the **Exchangeable** atoms for a system is critical to getting the correct structure factors.
+For a mixture of isotopologues, even if there is only one exchangeable atom type.
+In the present example, not specifying that `HW` is exchangeable results in an effective simulation of explicit H<sub>2</sub>O and D<sub>2</sub>O molecules, whereas in reality their hydrogen atoms are (assumed to be) perfectly mixed.
+{: .warn}

 [Previous Step](step2.md){: .btn }   [Next Step](step4.md){: .btn .right}